DoDAO-io/dodao-academy-guides/generated/markdown/intro-to-curve-dodao-academy.md

 ##### Advantages of owning veCRV:

-- [ ]  To earn new tokens for veCRV votes in bribing
+- [ ]  To earn upto 2.5x boosted rewards
 - [ ]  To get voting power in gauge weight
 - [ ]  Participate in Curve DAO governance
 - [x]  All of the above

-##### What rewards does curve finance offers to liquidity provider?

-- [x]  They get more governance power over other
-- [ ]  They get 0.1 USDC for every dollar locked
-- [x]  Earn a boost of up to 2.5 times
-- [x]  They earn a cut of trading fees